basho/riak_kv/docs/aggregation_functions.md

 ## Introduction

-This document explains how windows aggregration functions are executed:
+This document explains how windows aggregation functions are executed:
 * query specification
 * execution